-2-3 Skill How to Introd uce and Model How to Build The teacher also models how to adjectives using adverbs. , Original Sentence Shaunda ate the red, juicy apple.
-Revised Sentence Shaunda quickly ate the red, juicy apple.
-The class creates adjective and a for students to access when writing Explain the function of adverbs The teacher explains the function of adverbs.
-Adverbs modify or describe verbs, other adverbs, or adjectives.
-Using sentences from a mentor text, the teacher identifies adverbs and explains how adverbs enhance the piece of writing.
-The teacher and students contrast a sentence with adverbs and one without.
-The teacher guides the students to see how adverbs provide a clearer understanding.
-For example: adverbs.
+2-3 Skill How to Introduc e and Model How to Build The teacher also models how to des adjectives using adverbs. scribe and modify verbs and Explain the function of adverbs · Students identify and explain how the authors of previously read text use adverbs.
 The students create a T-chart with the adverbs on one side and the modified words on the other.
 The T-chart is placed in a writing center.
 Students write sentences using the adverbs.
 Other students read the created sentences and add explanations of the functions of the adverbs.
 They provide information about the additional meaning adverbs provide.
-Original Sentence Jackson whispered to the librarian.
-Revised Sentence Jackson whispered quietly to the librarian.
-Form and use comparative adverbs The teacher contrasts a regular a Comparative adverbs compare to example, the sentence, He speak contrast, He speaks louder than i the word, louder, is a comparative vo people, places, or things.
-Fo s loudly, has a regular adverb. ne, is comparing two people, s created comparative adverbs become a matching language game.
-The teacher reads text, highlighti uses comparative adverbs.
-The teacher listing the comparative adv ng examples where the author eacher and class create an ancl texts comparing two items, places, or people.
+Students use adverbs in their writing.
+While conducting writing conferences, the teacher asks students to explain how and why they used adverbs in their writing. · · · · · · · · · · · · · · · · · · · Revised Sentence Jackson whispered quietly to the librarian.
+Form and use comparative adverbs The teacher contrasts a regular and Comparative adverbs compare two example, the sentence, He speaks locontrast, He speaks louder than me, the word, louder, is a comparative at The teacher reads text, highlighting uses comparative adverbs.
+The teacher tisting the comparative adverbs people, places, or things.
+For oudly, has a regular adverb.
+By, is comparing two people, so adverb. examples where the author ther and class create an anchor In a writing center, the students refer to a list of regular adverbs and create a comparative adverb for each.
+The adverb cards and student created comparative adverbs become a matching language game.
+Students form and use comparative adverbs as they write informational texts comparing two items, places, or people.
 Students use comparative adverbs as they write opinion pieces about a preferred toy or game.

-2-3 Skill How to Introduce and Model How to Build The teacher models forming and using comparative adverbs in sentences.
+2-3 Skill How to Introduce and l Model How to Build The teacher models forming and using comparative adverbs in sentences.
 The students brainstorm a situation.
 The class, along with the teacher, writes sentences about the situation, using comparative adverbs.
 The teacher thinks aloud the process.
-The class generates a description of the process, which is recorded and added to the anchor chart. ation.
-The class, along the situation, using aloud the process.
-The Sentences Produce, expand, and rearrange simple and compound sentences The teacher reviews the definition of a simple sentence.
-He/she selects a simple sentence from a previously read text.
+The class generates a description of the process, which is recorded and added to the anchor chart.
+Sentences Produce, expand, and rearrange simple and compound sentences selects a simple sent alters the sentence k thinks aloud about thinks aloud about thinks aloud about thinks aloud about thinks altered.
+The teach compound sentence During shared writing The teacher reviews the definition of a simple sentence.
+He/she elects a simple sentence from a previously read text.
 He/she alters the sentence by expanding or rearranging it.
 The teacher thinks aloud about the comprehension of each sentence, highlighting how meaning may or may not change as the sentence is altered.
 The teacher repeats the same process with a sample compound sentence from the text.
-During shared writing, the teacher and students create simple sentences by joining subjects and predicates. y read text.
-He/she anging it.
-The teacher each sentence, change as the sentence rocess with a sample adents create simple es.
-Simple Sentence The kids swim in the pool.
-Compound Sentence Paul pulled weeds and planted Students write in a variety of settings, producing simple and compound sentences.
+Ouring shared writing, the teacher and students create simple entences by joining subjects and predicates.
+Subject Predicate Simple Sentence In a writing and/or language center, students use cards with subjects and predicates.
+They arrange these cards to write simple sentences and record them in their writing journals.
+The students' simple sentences become a second writing exercise as they combine simple sentences to write compound sentences.
+Students write in a variety of settings, producing simple and compound sentences.
 When they revise their writing, students expand and rearrange simple and compound sentences.
 As students write in daily activities, expanded and rearranged sentences become more common.
+During shared writin sentences.
+Simple Sentence Paul pulled weeds in the garden.
+Simple Sentence Paul planted tomatoes in the garden. the pool.
+Compound Sentence Paul pulled weeds and planted tomatoes in the